vrischmann/logfmt/README.md

 The goal of logfmt is also to provide a couple of tools to easily parse and integrate log data into a Unix shell pipeline.

 Note this is not a definitive list, it's likely higher-level tools will be added later.

+Each tool is extensively documented, just call it with the `--help` flag.

 ### lgrep